lrnzzz/RN2483-LoRa-Shield/README.md

  * Uart TX -- 7
  * Uart RX -- 8

-# Roadmap for Verion 1.0
+# Roadmap for Version 1.0

 * use the same pins as "The Things UNO"
 * check the antenna route